Green Smart House Solution - Max-i Fieldbus

 A different Sustainable Solution

-In 2023, 61.3 million tons of electronics - more than the weight of the Great Wall of China - ended as wast globally and UN estimates that this will grow to 74 million tons in 2030 and 120 million tons in 2050.
+In 2023, 61.3 million tons of electronics - more than the weight of the Great Wall of China - ended up as wast globally and UN estimates that this will grow to 74 million tons in 2030 and 120 million tons in 2050.
 The best solution to this is simply to avoid most of the electronics, and this is what Max-i makes possible!

 The high power capability and use of standard installation cables in a "multi-loop plus two tails" structure as shown on the drawing on the top of this page makes it extremely suited as a supplementary 20-Vdc power supply with control possibilities in the houses of the future.
 It can replace all the point-to-point connections, most mains voltage converters and chargers and be used to drive and control low to medium-power equipment like for example: